During the bleak years of the Great Depression, amidst economic hardship and uncertainty, a glimmer of beauty emerged in the form of Depression glass.

 Scientific studies and testing have been conducted to determine the lead content in Depression glass.

-Results have been mixed, with some studies finding detectable levels of lead, while others report minimal to no lead present.
+Results have been mixed.
+Some studies found detectable levels of lead, while others reported minimal to no lead present.

 Presently, regulatory standards for lead content in consumer products have become stricter.